Daniel Suluka-Fifita: 2020

 Suluka-Fifita made his debut in round 12 of the 2020 NRL season for the Sydney Roosters against the Gold Coast Titans.

 2021

 In round 3 of the 2021 NRL season, he was sent to the sin bin during the Sydney Roosters 26-16 loss against archrivals Souths after punching Jai Arrow in the back of the head after making a tackle.

 2022

 On 13 June, Suluka-Fifita signed a three-year deal to join arch-rivals South Sydney starting in the 2023 NRL season.
 Suluka-Fifita was later released early from the Sydney Roosters and made his club debut for Souths in their round 17 match against Newcastle which South Sydney won 40-28.

+2023

+He played a total of ten games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+2024

+On 4 March 2024, Suluka-Fifita signed a two-year deal to join Canterbury-Bankstown Bulldogs.

+2025

+On 19 August, Canterbury announced that Suluka-Fifita had re-signed with the club for a further year.

+He played eleven matches for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Canterbury would be eliminated from the finals in straight sets.